pgRouting/workshop/docs/source/chapters/shortest_path.rst

 .. note::
   * Many pgRouting functions have ``sql::text`` as one of their arguments.
-While this may look confusing at first, it makes the functions very flexible as the user can pass any ``SELECT`` statement as function argument as long as the returned result contains the required number of attributes and the correct attribute names.
+While this may look confusing at first, it makes the functions very flexible as the user can pass a ``SELECT`` statement as function argument as long as the returned result contains the required number of attributes and the correct attribute names.
   * Most of pgRouting implemeted algorithms do not require the network geometry.